SysAdminDoc/UserScriptHunt/README.md

 OpenUserJS results depend on CORS proxy availability.
 If both proxies are down or rate-limited, OpenUserJS will show a "Failed" status chip.
 Results from other sources will still display normally.

 **Rate limits**
 GitHub enforces 10 search requests/minute for unauthenticated users.
 Heavy pagination or rapid searching may trigger a 403 response — the app will surface this as an error chip.
-Greasy Fork has no documented rate limits but self-throttles via 50-item pagination.
+Greasy Fork has no documented rate limits but self-throttles via 100-item pagination.

 **Can I self-host a CORS proxy?**
 Yes.
-Deploy a Cloudflare Worker (free tier: 100K requests/day) as a simple CORS proxy and update the `CORS_PROXIES` array.
+Deploy a Cloudflare Worker (free tier: 100K requests/day) as a simple CORS proxy and update the `fetchViaProxy` function.
 This eliminates reliance on third-party proxy services.

 ---